algorandfoundation/algokit-utils-py/docs/markdown/capabilities/app-deploy.md

 - `TMPL_UPDATABLE` - Which will be replaced with a `1` if an app should be updatable and `0` if it shouldn’t (immutable)
 - `TMPL_DELETABLE` - Which will be replaced with a `1` if an app should be deletable and `0` if it shouldn’t (permanent)

-If you are building a smart contract using the production [AlgoKit init templates](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/init.md) provide a reference implementation out of the box for the deploy-time immutability and permanence control.

 If you passed in a TEAL template for the `approval_program` or `clear_state_program` (i.e. a `str` rather than a `bytes`) then `deploy` will return the `CompiledTeal` of substituting then compiling the TEAL template(s) in the following properties of the return value:

 - `compiled_approval: CompiledTeal | None`